skuzniak/skuzniak.github.io/about.markdown

         <h2>Senior Sitecore Developer</h2>
         <h3>sitecore@kuzniak.net</h3>
         <p>Hi,</p>
         <p>I have been working with Sitecore for 11 years.
+		In 2023 I have been awarded a Sitecore Technology MVP.
         I went all the way, from the good old classic Sitecore websites, to SXA based microsites, to headless solutions and now I am bravely exploring the new world of Sitecore's Content Hub.</p>
         <p>In this blog I am writing about anything related to Sitecore, that I found challenging or interesting.</p>